madhusshivakumar/TTS_Dataset_generator/README.md

 # Run the main file

-First we need to create an account in youtube V3 and get the API key.
+- Create an account in youtube V3 and get the API key.
-Then we update the API key in `main.py` file
+- Update the API key in `main.py` file
 ```bash
 api_key = "API_KEY"
 ```

-We can then run the `main.py` to create the datasets
+- run the `main.py` to create the datasets
 ```bash
 python3 main.py
 ``````